jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jboperatable/read/-_requirepermission.md

   Require the message sender is either the account or has the specified permission.

   @param _account The account to allow.
-  @param _domain The domain within which the permission index will be checked.
+  @param _domain The domain namespace within which the permission index will be checked.
   @param _permissionIndex The permission index that an operator must have within the specified domain to be allowed.
 */
 function _requirePermission(